The Best Horror Movies of 2016

 New year, new list.
-Here are the Best Movies of 2017.
+Here are the The Best Horror Movies of 2017 (so far).

 As the year comes to an end, we should all turn off the lights and focus on silver linings -- razor-sharp, blood-shedding silver linings.

 2016 was a solid year for horror movies, provided you knew where to look.
 Between a few above-average Hollywood releases, and an indie scene enabled by Netflix and the like, one could find enough wild-ride scares to drown out the real world ones, if only for a minute.
 Here are the movies that chilled us, spooked us, and gave us welcome nightmares over the last 365 days:

 20. Carnage ParkDirector Mickey Keating (Ritual, Pod) returned with his best movie yet, a gritty piece of "survival horror" that feels like a slasher directed by Western legend Sam Peckinpah.
 In Carnage Park, a crazed sniper (Pat Healy) stalks some criminals -- and their hostage -- across a sparse desert landscape.
 The movie isn't for all tastes, but a perfect companion to Keating's own Darling, about a young woman slowly going insane.
 Both films are evidence of a young filmmaker who was clearly inspired by horror classics, and is intent on bringing a new spin to old tropes.

 19. Beyond the GatesFor a brief moment in history, there were such things as "VCR board games."
 Beyond the Gates fondly remembers that era, and it's the film's early focus on character development that allows it to become quite a bit more satisfying than just another 1980s throwback gimmick flick.
 Solid performances and a nice sense of tension complement the clever story of a haunted game that ensnares three young people.